navidjp1/RU-Course-Sniper/README.md

 This tool is for educational purposes only.
 Users are responsible for complying with Rutgers University's terms of service and academic policies.
 Use at your own risk.

-## 📄 License

-This project is licensed under the ISC License.

-## 📞 Support

-If you encounter any issues or have questions, please open an issue on GitHub.

 ---